feldera/feldera/docs/blog/2023-07-15-incremental.md

 This sounds nice, but is very vague.
 To make this work we have to explain what a __change__ is (what we denoted by $\Delta$) and what it means to change something (what we denoted by $+$).
-For general-purpose computations this in general makes no sense, but it works very well in some important domains.
+This may be difficult to define precisely for an arbirary computation, but it works very well in some important domains.

 ## Changes in documents